مكافحة | الموقت Counter | Timer

 Today means "the current day", so if you're asking what day of the week it is, it can only be in present tense, since it's still that day for the whole 24 hours In other contexts, it's okay to say, for example, "Today has been a nice day" nearer the end of the day, when the events that made it a nice day are finished (or at least, nearly so)

-• word choice - Today afternoon vs Today in the afternoon? - English . . .
+• word choice - Its raining today or its rainy today? - English . . .

 countdown | contador | timer ©2005-2009